CollinMurdock/AppHub/README.md

 ### Issues:

-1. Fix all of the errors in console on load
+1. **DONE** Fix all of the errors in console on load
-2. **DONE**Fix welcome message on left side of header
+2. **DONE** Fix welcome message on left side of header
-3. Make it so the user can just press enter to log in instead of clicking the button
+3. **DONE** Make it so the user can just press enter to log in instead of clicking the button

 ### Other TODO:

-1. Compile all of the js includes into one so there isn't a bunch in the head of every .html file.
+1. **DONE** Compile all of the js includes into one so there isn't a bunch in the head of every .html file.
 Also decide what pages need which js files
 2. **Done** Get rid of AppItem class.
 It can be done just with a function.
 3. Make buttons nicer using Pure css